howed-neighbor/CS467/README.md

   The issue at hand is that the [document type declaration](https://www.w3.org/TR/REC-xml/#sec-prolog-dtd) can be configured to access internal or external references.

   External entities, such as ones that point to server resources, or malicious URLs, are our primary concern.
-Here are is an example of a potentially harmful XML request (from the [OWASP website](https://owasp.org/www-community/vulnerabilities/XML_External_Entity_(XXE)_Processing).)
+Here is an example of a potentially harmful XML request (from the [OWASP website](https://owasp.org/www-community/vulnerabilities/XML_External_Entity_(XXE)_Processing).)
 This request could send an attacker information about critical system files:

   ```
   <?xml version="1.0" encoding="ISO-8859-1"?>